forcedotcom/SFDX-Data-Move-Utility/messages/sfdmu.run.md

 Writes diagnostic details to the .log file and forces file logging on.
 Stdout output is unchanged.

+# flags.anonymise.summary

+Hash sensitive values in file logs.

+# flags.anonymise.description

+When set, sensitive values in .log files are anonymized with deterministic run-scoped hash tokens.
+Stdout and JSON output are unchanged.

 # flags.verbose.summary

 Legacy verbose flag (deprecated, no effect).